pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 *Naive Matrix Multiplication Performance*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This naive approach effectively illustrates the link between algorithmic simplicity and computational inefficiency.
 With N set to 8192, the computation involves approximately 1,099.51 billion floating-point operations.
-Despite the large workload, our AWS c7a.32xlarge instance achieves a performance of **~25 GFLOPS**.
+Despite the high-end CPU we have, our AWS c7a.32xlarge instance achieves a performance of **~25 GFLOPS**.
 This demonstrates the significant gap between the naive method's potential and the optimizations needed to harness the full computational power of our hardware.
 This setup provides a clear starting point for exploring more advanced optimization techniques in subsequent sections.

 Optimizing Matrix Multiplication
 --------------------------------